fjaros/wowchat/README.md

        * In format put how you want to display the message, supported replacable values are **%time**, **%user**, **%message**, and **%channel** if above type is **Channel**.
        * **filters**: See filters section.
 If a channel configuration has this section, it will override the global filters and use these instead for this channel.
          * If this is in the **wow** section, it will filter Discord->WoW messages.
+       * Optionally in **id**, specify the channel ID if your server has a non-standard global channel.
      * **discord** section:
        * **channel**: The discord channel **name** OR **ID** where to display the message. **It is advised to use channel ID here instead of name, so the bot does not stop working when the channel name is changed.**
          * To see channels' IDs, you must enable Developer mode in Discord under User Settings -> Appearance -> Advanced.